-Because we live in a computer-driven world, it should come as no surprise that your ability to repay your mortgage boils down to a single number.
+Since we live in a computer-driven world, it's probably not that surprising that your creditworthiness comes down to a single number.

 The three agencies use slightly different formulas to build a credit score.
-The original FICO model was developed by Fair Isaac and Company.
+Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary from one agency to another, the differences aren't huge; each agency uses the following to build a score:
+While these methods vary, all of the agencies use the following to calculate your score:

-- Credit History - Have you had credit for many years, or for a short time?
+- Your Credit History - Have you had credit for years, or for just a short time?

 - History of Payments - Do you pay your bills on time?

-- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe on them?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe on your accounts?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of lending you money?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-Before you can improve your FICO score, you must get your score and make sure that the reports from each reporting agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three reporting agencies.
-Also available are information and online tools that help you improve your FICO score.
+Before you can improve your credit score, you must obtain your score and make sure that the credit reports from each agency are correct.
+Fair Isaac, the company that offered the first FICO credit score, sells FICO scores on myFICO.com.
+For a reasonable fee, you can get your FICO from all three reporting agencies, along with your credit report.
+Also available are information and online tools that can help you understand how to improve your credit score.

-You can get a free credit report once per year from the three major agencies by visiting AnnualCreditReport.com.
+You can get a federally-mandated free credit report once a year from all three agencies at AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.